zoetyu/workshop-ws-05-02-alt-frontend/README.md

 There is a lot of Vue shorthand going on here!
+To explain:

 `todo` is our prop we defined in ToDoItem

-`v-for` renders a list of items (so we just rendered our list of ToDo).
+`v-for` renders a list of items (so we just rendered our list of ToDoItems).
 This can almost be thought of as a for loop.

 `@delete` refers to the name of the function that we just passed up from ToDoItem.
 See how it's coming together?

-We need to be able to create new items.
-Within methods of the `ToDo` file add:
+Next we need to be able to create new items.
+Within methods of the ToDo file add: